cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 as it is composed of a community PostgreSQL image and the latest `barman-cli-cloud` package.

+!!!
+Warning
+    Cloud Native PostgreSQL does not currently manage the deletion of backup files from the backup object store.
+The retention policy feature will be merged from Barman to Barman Cloud in the future.
+For the time being, it is your responsibility to configure retention policies directly on the object store.

 ## Cloud credentials

 You can archive the backup files in any service whose API is compatible